ajaiantilal/scikit-from-matlab/README.txt

 Use test_xgboost.m to run XGBoost on a test dataset just like the randomforest algorithm test script above

+To ensure things are working you'll need Matlab & Python installed on your computer.
+Also, ensure that the pyversion command works in the matlab terminal.

+Run the below command in a command terminal to install packages required for python (scipy, scikit, and numpy) pip install scipy scikit-learn numpy  --user

+To make sure xgboost works i had to install xgboost in python via pip on a command line (0.80 was the latest version that worked for me on windows). pip install xgboost==0.80 --user

 Let me know if you run into any issues.
 Abhi (abhirana@gmail.com)
 scikit-from-matlab 0.0.1